From God.com to photography, Korea ferry founder has diverse interests

 According to company filings, Chonghaejin Marine Co.
 Ltd was set up on February 24, 1999, a day before a court approved the restructuring of the bankrupt Semo, and became a key entity to consolidate Semo’s shipping business.

-Yoo was a founder of the Evangelical Baptist Church of Korea and prosecuted and jailed for four years for fraud in 1992.
+Yoo was a co-founder of the Evangelical Baptist Church of Korea and prosecuted and jailed for four years for fraud in 1992.

 The court case records show that Yoo was convicted of using the funds and property of church members to fund the expansion of his businesses.